Yixi-Rao/Comp1110-ass1/README.md

 ![Objective1](assets/so_1.png)

 This is objective 1 from the original board game, and is easy to solve.
-The placement of the three green dinosaur tiles has be specified, so the challenge for the player is just to work out how to place the red dinosaur tiles correctly.
+The placement of the three green dinosaur tiles has been specified, so the challenge for the player is just to work out how to place the red dinosaur tiles correctly.